rodrivas78/Dreamcast_development/README.md

 # Dreamcast programming

-Some 3D scenes made by me using the KGL library.
+Some 3D scenes programmed using the KGL library.

 Link to download the ISOs (.cdi) with these programs: